costita/lab05_template_24_25/README_EN.md

 6. Implement the FlightsView method. updateStatistics(), responsible for populating the statistics at the bottom of the window.
 The statistics to be calculated/shown are:

-a.
-Total number of airports;
+    1. Total number of airports;

-b.
-Total number of flights;
+    2. Total number of flights;

-c.
-Airport with the most traffic (vertex with highest degree);
+    3. Airport with the most traffic (vertex with highest degree);

-d.
-Number of airport connections with the most traffic (incident edges)
+    4. Number of airport connections with the most traffic (incident edges)

 7. Launch the application again and check that the statistics are calculated correctly for the various states of the graph obtained after free manipulation.